 UHW (and all HSE hospital laboratories in the South East) use the iLAB APEX Laboratory Information Management System (v.
 5.8) supplied by DXC Technology PLC

-This system is managed by the Regional Laboratory Information Systems Manager.
+This system is managed by the Laboratory Information Systems Manager based in UHW.

 Lab Web Enquiry System

-Staff working for the HSE in hospitals, Primary Care Centres and Community Care Services can access patient results held on the lab system using LAB WEB ENQUIRY.
-For further information including how to apply for access click HERE
+Staff working for the HSE in hospitals, Primary Care Centres, and Community Care Services can access patient results held on the lab system using Lab Web Enquiry

 Internal Laboratory supplies for UHW are fulfilled by the laboratory.

-Supplies for external locations; GP practices, nursing homes hospitals etc are fulfilld by Cruinn Diagnostics Ltd.
+Supplies for external locations; GP practices, nursing homes hospitals, etc are fulfilled by Cruinn Diagnostics Ltd.

-Please click here for the Laboratory Supplies page containing further information and order requisition forms
+View the Laboratory Supplies page for further information and order requisition forms.

-As part of its commitment to total quality, the Laboratory participates in the several quality assurance schemes run by various organisations including the Irish External Quality Assessment Scheme (IEQAS) and the United Kingdom National External Quality Assessment Scheme (UKNEQAS).
+As part of its commitment to total quality, the Laboratory participates in several quality assurance schemes run by various organizations including the Irish External Quality Assessment Scheme and the United Kingdom National External Quality Assessment Scheme (UKNEQAS).
 Copies of the results of these external quality assessments are available on request.